ayusc/termux-sriparna/README.md

 • [Termux-Widget](https://github.com/termux/termux-widget/actions) (Optional: For shortcut application)

-Note: Download these apps from their official github builds only.
+Note: Download these apps from their official github builds only (as many issues are already fixed there)

 Do not use playstore or Fdroid version !!

 **Please grant all permission to Termux-api and disable battery optimisation for the app beforehand.**